gdesrosiers/TEST-mass.gov-KB/authoring-and-editing/schedule-publishing-and-unpublishing.md

----
-description: "Set up your content to publish or unpublish automatically at a specific date and\_time."
----

 # Schedule publishing and unpublishing

-### Summary
+## Summary

-This resource will show you how to schedule content to automatically publish or unpublish.
+This resource will show you how to schedule content \(both HTML pages and documents\) to automatically publish or unpublish.
 This is especially useful if you know that your content is only relevant for a specific period of time.
 Telling the CMS to unpublish content once it is no longer useful will keep the site from becoming cluttered with out-of-date information.

 Scheduling content is deceptively powerful.
 It may require a little thoughtwork ahead of time.
 You can do all of these: